neo4j-field/neo4j-arrow/README.md

 * [Integration with BigQuery](arrow_to_bq.py) showing how to relay a `neo4j-arrow` stream to a target BigQuery table.
 * [Trivial example](./example.py) of reading some nodes from GDS

+## Known Issues or Incomplete Things

+Keep in mind `neo4j-arrow` is a work in progress.
+The following are areas still requiring some development cycles or help.

+- Cannot currently _write_ relationship properties to a GDS graph.
+  * On the todo list.
+- Cannot _read_ string properties (not counting Labels or Relationship Types) from a GDS graph.
+  * GDS doesn't natively support strings and reads them from the db.
+  * This could be implemented, but may slow down streaming.
+- Only basic Cypher types are supported for _cypher jobs_ (mostly scalars, Strings, and simple Lists of scalars).
+  * The cardinality of the set of types Cypher supports is _too damn high_.
+  * What, you don't like numbers? :-)
+- Error handling and cleanup for failed/incomplete jobs needs work.
+- Batch sizes are not dynamically configurable or chosen.
+Ideally they would be determined based on schema and host hardware.
+  * As we develop and utilize `neo4j-arrow` a best practice should be baked in, but we're not there yet.
+- Cannot currently _write_ to the database via Cypher jobs.
+  * Requires more complex Cypher transaction jobs.
+  * Not out of the realm of possibility, but not a priority.
+- GDS _write_ jobs report completion to the client before completion of server-side processing.
+Client's may start writing _relationships_ while _nodes_ are still being post-processed, resulting in a "graph not found" error.
+  * On the todo list.